-- Continuing to read about warehouse training to support your team
+- Continuing to learn more about warehouse training to support your team

-- Encourage your trainers to join a professional organization like the American Society for Training and Development, the Association for Talent Development, and the International Society for Performance Improvement.
+- Encourage your trainers to join professional organizations like the American Society for Training and Development, the Association for Talent Development, and the International Society for Performance Improvement.